indocom/lumina/docs/after/tuition-grant.md

 ---

 :::warning
-The dates are not up to date, and due to the COVID-19 situation some changes are possible.
+The dates are not up to date, and due to the COVID-19 situation some changes are likely.
 We will update this page once more info are available.
-Do check MOE's and NUS' websites and regularly check your email, including NUS mail.
+Do check MOE's and NUS' websites and regularly check your email, including NUS email.
 :::